 Courses at CGHS have a total of 1000 graded points, with the exception of dissertation and project courses.
 For more information on grades, see the Grades page.

-Late work is not accepted without prior approval of your instructor.
+Time management and the ability to meet deadlines are important professional attributes.
+They are also integral to successful academic achievement.
+Late work will not be accepted without prior approval of your instructor.
 Failure to obtain approval before the due date may result in a 0 for the assignment.

-In the event you are unable to submit work to Canvas by the deadline, you must
+In the event you are unable to submit work to Canvas by the deadline due to technical issues, please:

 Once the IT issue has been resolved, you should then submit your work through Canvas for grading.